mratanusarkar/tickersnap/docs/stock/models.md

 ### Stocks with Missing Categories

-Some stocks (particularly smaller companies) may not have all 6 categories:
+Some stocks (particularly smaller companies) may not have all 6 categories, though this is becoming less common as the API evolves:

 - **Common scenario**: Only Entry Point and Red Flags available
 - **Missing categories**: Performance, Valuation, Growth, Profitability